rt2zz/redux-persist/README.md

 ```

 ## v5 Breaking Changes
-There are two important breaking changes.
+There are three important breaking changes.
 1. api has changed as described in the above migration section
 2. state with cycles is no longer serialized using json-stringify-safe, and will instead noop.
 3. state methods can no longer be overridden which means all top level state needs to be plain objects. `redux-persist-transform-immutable` will continue to operate as before as it works on substate, not top level state.

+Additionally v5 does not yet have typescript bindings.

 ## Migration from v4 to v5
+**WARNING** v4 stored state is not compatible with v5.
+If you upgrade a v4 application, your users will lose their stored state upon upgrade.
+You can try the (highly) experimental [v4 -> v5 state migration](#experimental-v4-to-v5-state-migration) if you please.
+Feedback appreciated.

 Standard Usage:
 - remove **autoRehydrate**
 - changes to **persistStore**: